muziejus/text-divider/README.md

 Then she walked away.
 ```

-With two handy vim macros, breaking this up becomes rather easy.
+With two handy vim macros (see below), breaking this up becomes rather easy.
 In a speakers
 export, Alice H.’s dialogue would be concatenated into a file called
 `aliceh.txt`.